-The dmp native support tunable is persistent across reboots and rpm upgrades.

-You can remove an individual device from control by LVM if you initialize it for VxVM, or if you set up TPD multi-pathing for that device.
+The dmp native support tunable is persistent across reboots and product upgrades.
+You can disable native support for an individual device if you initialize it for VxVM, or if you set up TPD multi-pathing for that device.

 To remove support for native devices from all DMP devices, turn off the dmp native support tunable.